 That’s because business travel to London dries up in August.
 “Corporate travel is the bedrock of higher rates in major cities,” says Jonathan.
 “In late summer, these bookings vanish in London.”
 What does this mean for you?
 Deals.
-In August, Jonathan can get his clients exclusive specials at top four- and five-star hotels, including: four nights for the price of three at The Goring; 50 percent off a second room at both The Marylebone and The Athenaeum; free breakfast at One Aldwych and a 60GBP lunch or dinner credit at the hotel restaurant Indigo; and guaranteed upgrades at The Milestone.
-Those values come with extras too, ranging from free cocktails (at The Milestone) to a complimentary guided walking tour of Marylebone Village (at The Marylebone).
+Jonathan negotiates exclusive August offers for his travelers at top four- and five-star hotels.
+Depending on the location, he might secure discounts on stays over three or four nights, upgrades, complimentary meals, or free cocktails.
+Ask him about his connections at prime hotels such as One Aldwych, Rosewood London, the Corinthia, the Marylebone, the Milestone and the Egerton.
 An apartment rental is another way to maximize value, especially if you’re a family or large group; learn more about that option in our London Vacation Rentals: Insider’s Guide.

 The weather is better.

-Everything is open, but the crowds are gone.
+Everything is open, but the crowds are much smaller.

 “In many cities like Paris and Rome, attractions and restaurants close in August,” Jonathan says, “but in London everything is still open!”
-In fact, August is one of the slowest months of the year in this city—with fewer tourists and fewer locals.
-As a result, you’re less likely to have to wait in lines or battle big crowds as you explore around town.
+Because August is one of the slowest months of the year in London—with fewer tourists and fewer locals—you’re less likely to have to wait in lines or battle big crowds as you explore.

 Late summer brings special events.

 Buckingham Palace is only open to visitors for a short time each year.
 Guess when?
 During the late summer.
 This year, admission includes entry to “Royal Gifts,” an exhibition of official gifts presented to the Queen over the past 65 years.